Now we are offering home cooks a second option with our heritage-breed Green Circle Chicken.

 Before you do that, remove the feet at the knee joint with a sharp chef’s knife, and do the same with the head, cutting through the neck as close to the body as possible.
 Freeze these parts separately to use in your next batch of chicken stock.
 They are the secret ingredient that will make ambrosial stock.

 In Defense of Chicken Feet

 Chicken feet contain a lot of collagen, which is a building block of the human body.
-As we age, we make less collagen (hello, wrinkles and join inflammation), and need to supplement the diet with collagen.
+As we age, we make less collagen (hello, wrinkles and joint inflammation), and need to supplement the diet with collagen.
 Besides supporting skin, nail, hair and bone health, collagen is crucial for maintaining gut health.
 Read more about the health benefits here.

-Chicken feet are prized by those who make their own chicken stock, because they impart valuable collagen, which gives the stock a gelatinous consistency and a rich flavor.
+Chicken feet are prized by those who make their own chicken stock because they impart valuable collagen, which gives the stock a gelatinous consistency and a rich flavor.
 Here’s our blog post on how to make chicken stock, which is fairly easy to do, and far better tasting than anything you buy in a can or box.
 Save all the bones from these whole chickens, and stash them in the freezer until you are ready to make stock.

 In case you hadn’t noticed the craze for bone broth, AKA, stock, here’s a quick recap on the health benefits of chicken stock.

 What Else Can I Do With Chicken Feet?

 Eat them.
 Many Asian cultures enjoy chicken feet as a nutritious snack (yummy collagen!).
 The Daily Meal explained the concept of eating chicken feet to a presumably dubious audience.

 Chicken feet?
 It’s a dim sum thing.
 Maybe you’ll want to try chicken feet at a dim sum restaurant before you go to the trouble of making them at home.